Zooglon/qms/Readme.md

 - add sticky side menu for area tool, ft/mm converter and roof pitch calculator

-- Review rules - grey out options?
-- grey out rather than hide next button

-- ALL BUILDINGS WITH CLADDING add question in cladding - 'Cladding height (starting at roof going down)'

-- please note, building height is relative to top of posts, not inlcuding roof space and any cantilevers (rewrite needed)

-- MONO - cantilver - add question 'is this on the high or low side?'

-- Door sections in all forms to match mono pitch - make sure 'm' is on door measurements

 - All intro and completion text in for the repair/replace

 BACKEND -